App shell & overlays

 It renders its children (or nothing), so drop it anywhere in the tree.

-import { ActionHandler } from "@pocketjs/core/components";
+import { ActionHandler } from "@pocketjs/framework/components";

-import { BTN } from "@pocketjs/core/input";
+import { BTN } from "@pocketjs/framework/input";

 <ActionHandler button={BTN.SELECT} onPress={() => setMenuOpen((v) => !v)} />;